Arrive Alive, Don't Drink and Drive

-A video spot showcasing ways to be a responsible ambassador while in Japan.
-Plan your night and utilize base services to get you home safely, as well as, having a sober driver to escort you home after a night out.
+A video spot showcasing ways to be a responsible ambassador while stationed in Japan.
+Plan your night and utilize base services to get you home safely, as well as, having a sober driver to escort you home after a night out on the town.
 Drinking and driving in the service is a crime punishable by loss of rank or pay and a the very real possibility of being forced to serve in restricted areas.
+(Video by Mass Communications Specialist 2nd Class Victoria Schiebel)

 |Date Taken: